Summer Olympics Trip: An American in Paris

 Grass Tennis and Summer Adventures in Europe

 Living next to Wimbledon Park for 4 days.
 I wanted to showcase to American fans what it is really like to queue.
 It is much easier to buy Ticketmaster tickets online.
-US Open fans rejoice for digital technology!
+US Open fans can rejoice for digital technology and mobile ticketing!

 Seat Upgrades: You can go into the queue in the early afternoon to get a grounds pass, then head straight to the upgrade queue near Court 18 to get a ticket to a show court (if you're lucky).
 Many fans have left already towards the end of the day.
 Wimbledon resells these tickets per court.